-This came as a big surprise.
-It may be the timing or the decision itself, but with cases rising in Texas and all around the U.S. this seems to be a recipe for disaster.
+To many of us, this came as a big surprise.
+It may be the timing or the decision itself, but with COVID-19 cases rising in Texas and all around the U.S. this seems to be a move that won’t end well.

-I am a hybrid learner, but I have decided to be an online learner if we shift into a less restrictive in-person model.
+I am currently a hybrid learner, but I have decided to become an online learner if we shift into a less restrictive in-person model.

 In the current hybrid model, less than half of the Upper School is on campus every week.
-Even with this model, there are risks: during lunch we take our masks off; in passing periods there are more people in the hallways and during breaks people tend to congregate.
+Even with this model, there are risks: during lunch, we take our masks off; in passing periods there are many people walking the hallways and during breaks, people tend to congregate.

-I am concerned for an expanded in-person model because these risks would be multiplied.
+I am concerned about an expanded in-person model because those risks would be multiplied.

-No matter what can be done to keep people distanced in classes, the major concern is out of the classroom, when those small congregations become large ones and when the outdoor spaces get rained out.
+No matter what can be done to keep people distanced in classes, the major concern is out of the classroom, when those small congregations become large ones and when the outdoor spaces become uninhabitable (rain, snow, etc.).

 It is simply not worth the risk.

-The survey sent out to families even asked if they were willing to sacrifice the social distancing of six feet, yet I don’t think that people understand the consequences of this.
-The likelihood of being exposed to COVID-19 and being sent home because of contact tracing increases exponentially.
+An administration survey sent out to families even asked if they were willing to sacrifice the social distancing rules of six feet; its important to contextualize what this would mean for learning.
+The likelihood of being exposed to COVID-19 and subsequently be sent home because of contact tracing increases exponentially.
 If people are really so insistent on going back to school, the likelihood of getting sent home is much larger in this new reality.

-My father has amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease, a progressive degeneration of nerve cells that control muscle movements.
-My father’s disease marks him as a high-risk individual under COVID protocols.
+My father has amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease, the progressive degeneration of nerve cells that control muscle movements.
+My father’s disease marks him as a high-risk individual under coronavirus protocols.
 So, too, is my grandmother, who lives with us.

-If Greenhill pushes forward with plans to reopen campus to all students, I feel coerced to go to an online model—all because people are pushing for a model that makes me decide between my education and my safety.
+If Greenhill pushes forward with plans to reopen campus to all students, I would have no other choice but to become an online learner—all because people are pushing for a model that makes me decide between my education and my safety.

-And I know that I am not alone in these circumstances.
-Many students and faculty face similar risks, but unlike students, faculty don’t have much of a choice in attending school.
+I am not alone in these circumstances.
+Many students and faculty face similar risks.
+However, unline students, faculty don’t have much of a choice.

 We are currently facing a global pandemic ravaging the world.
-At a time with rising cases, with people making the decision to go on vacation during the breaks and individuals having large parties outside of school, it is not the time to expand in-person classes.
+At a time with rising cases, with people making the decision to go on numerous vacations and others attending large parties, it is not the time to expand in-person classes.

 Nationally, schools are closing down.